AskJer/hello-world/README.md

 # hello-world
 First repository

-This is an exampkle of a change.
+This is an example of a change.